morganster/jWaitingModal/README.md

 # jWaitingModal
-a jquery plugin for wating messajes.
+a jquery plugin for waiting messajes.